Author: Robbie Dickson

-In this image below you can see a typical FIRGELLI actuator and all of its components in much more detail.
-This level of detail is still missing many parts such as O-rings, and wiring etc, as this would clutter the image far to much, so we removed some non-core components for easier viewing.
+In the image below you can see a typical FIRGELLI actuator and all of its components in much more detail.
+This level of detail is still missing many parts such as O-rings, wiring etc, as this would clutter the image far too much, so we removed some non-core components for easier viewing.

-All electric actuators have a motor which is either AC or DC.
+All electric actuators have a motor that is either AC or DC.
 Most are DC because they are safer to handle and DC can be controlled much easier.
-The size of the motor is what gives the actuator its power, and so larger motors means more power and visa versa.
+The size of the motor is what gives the actuator its power, and so larger motors mean more power and vice versa.

-When it comes to Motors there are basically two type, Brushed and Brushless.
-A brushed motor, which is the most common type, is a type of DC motor that uses brushes (made of carbon or graphite) to transfer electrical power to the rotor (rotating part of the motor).
+When it comes to Motors there are two types, Brushed, and Brushless.
+A brushed motor, which is the most common type, is a type of DC motor that uses brushes (made of carbon or graphite) to transfer electrical power to the rotor (the rotating part of the motor).
 The basic components of a brushed motor include the stator (stationary part), the rotor (rotating part), and the commutator.

 The stator contains one or more coils of wire that are wound around a metal core.
 These coils are usually arranged in a circular pattern around the rotor.
 The rotor, on the other hand, consists of a shaft that is mounted on bearings and a series of wire windings or permanent magnets that are arranged in a cylindrical pattern around the shaft.